 The Group skillfully and clearly communicates the most complex technical issues to judges and juries.
-Lawyers in the IP and Technology Litigation Group also have pre-eminent reputations in antitrust and international competition law issues, as well as substantial and successful trial experience.
+Lawyers in the IP and Technology Litigation Group have substantial experience representing clients in both bench and jury trials, and regularly appear in the Court of Appeals for the Federal Circuit.

 - The Clearing House Payments Company, the operator of some of the country’s major payments systems, in a successful patent litigation in the U.S. District Court for the Eastern District of Texas brought by DataTreasury, asserting violation of patents involving electronic check imaging activities.

-- DVD6C, in its recent intellectual property dispute with World Media Group (WMG).
-S&C represented four DVD6C members (Mitsubishi Electric, Panasonic, SANYO Electric and Warner Bros.
-Home Entertainment) in their patent infringement action against WMG in the U.S. District Court for the Northern District of Texas.
-The action involved eight U.S. patents relating to DVD-ROM and DVD-Video Disc technology.
-The settlement was reached and WMG agreed to enter into a patent license agreement with DVD6c and pay damages for its past infringement.
+- Four DVD6C members (Mitsubishi Electric, Panasonic, SANYO Electric and Warner Bros.
+Home Entertainment) in a patent infringement action involving eight U.S. patents relating to DVD-ROM and DVD-Video Disc technology against World Media Group (WMG) in the U.S. District Court for the Northern District of Texas.
+In the settlement, WMG agreed to enteri into a patent license agreement with DVD6C and pay damages for its past infringement.

-- Dyson, in a patent infringement action in which the U.S. Court of Appeals for the Federal Circuit affirmed a district court’s decision granting Dyson’s motion for summary judgment, holding that Dyson did not infringe a vacuum cleaner patent for which an inventor sought substantial damages.
+- a patent infringement action in which the U.S. Court of Appeals for the Federal Circuit affirmed the district court’s decision granting Dyson’s motion for summary judgment, holding that Dyson did not infringe a vacuum cleaner patent for which an inventor sought substantial damages.

 - Ferrosan, a Danish manufacturer of hemostatic devices that are sold by a Johnson & Johnson subsidiary, in a patent infringement case before the U.S. International Trade Commission.
 After trial, during which S&C cross-examined the claimant’s expert witnesses and others, Ferrosan settled the matter for approximately the cost of further litigation.